How I Became a Customer Experience Expertby Lynn Hunsaker, Head of ClearAction Customer Experience Optimization

 Methodology improvements were implemented each year, and I established ownership within each organization through train-the-trainer sessions on how to guide the local research firms, interpret the survey results, conduct the action planning workshops, and follow-up for ongoing momentum.
 A suite of surveys was developed to capture customer sentiment about the overall relationship as well as service and spare parts transactions, and the sales and installation process.

 My role expanded each year, and I became Head of Global Quality in 1998.
 Team recognition and balanced scorecard, along with quality education and change management, were instrumental to the ongoing momentum of customer satisfaction improvement.
 I led the internal branding initiative with a wide array of employee communications to align behaviors and processes with customers' priorities.
-In the cyclical semiconductor industry, acheiving strong business results is the only way to survive the downsizing that occurs every couple of years.
+In the cyclical semiconductor industry, achieving strong business results is the only way to survive the downsizing that occurs every couple of years.
 Although my team had to rely solely on management by influence to establish the "what's in it for me" among leaders in every corner of the company, I'm pleased to reflect that we achieved our stretch goals for bonus incentives between 1.0X to 1.5X every single year.
 (See the Customer Experience Strategy white paper for examples.)

 Over the past decade the company has adopted its customers' supplier report cards as its primary form of voice of the customer.
 With sophisticated customers such as Motorola, IBM, Texas Instruments, Hitachi, Samsung, and Philips, the company has learned a great deal by focusing attention on each customer's preferred feedback mechanism.
 A quarterly Quality Ops Review (QOR) was established to review these report cards and associated action plans, with the corporate CFO attending each General Manager's portion of the two-day agenda.